The circular economy is a term that has been discussed by construction and real estate professionals for several years.

 Designing for resource efficiency

 There is a limit to the resources that we should use in the creation of buildings.
 Hence, our focus must be on making the most of those resources as efficiently as possible.
-This applies to the materials used in the construction of the building and of the energy used to keep the building habitable.
+This applies to the materials used in the construction of the building and the energy used to keep the building habitable.

 Many of the most significant improvements can only be achieved at RIBA stage 0 to RIBA Stage 2.
 After these stages, the building is taking shape and decisions to avoid new building or upcycle existing materials will be missed.